adaboostmm/AI_agent_on_AWS/README.md

 # Generative AI on Amazon SageMaker and Amazon Bedrock
+##  Note: All materials are from Amazon Web Services workshops.

 This repository provides comprehensive resources for working with generative AI models using Amazon SageMaker and Amazon Bedrock.
 --fine-tune foundation models,